For the media

 You can also use larvicides, which are insecticides that kill mosquito larvae and pupae before they can grow into biting adults.
 Adulticides, which kill adult mosquitoes, can be applied where mosquitos gather, such around plants, leaves, dense brush and tall grasses; under the eaves on buildings, decks and porches; and in moist, shady areas.
 Always follow label instructions or hire a pest control professional to treat your outdoor areas.

-It is also important to report increased mosquito activity; stagnant, green swimming pools; other mosquito-breeding sources; and dead birds to local authorities.
+It's also essential to report increased mosquito activity; stagnant, green swimming pools; other mosquito-breeding sources; and dead birds to local authorities.
 In San Diego County, you can call the Vector Control Program at 858-694-2888 or email vector@sdcounty.ca.gov.

 “The most important thing to remember is that if you think you were bitten by a mosquito and have a high fever, neck pain or other signs of serious illness, you should immediately reach out to your doctor,” Dr. Olulade says.
 “If it is a severe case, you may need to be hospitalized to receive supportive treatment, such as IV fluids, pain medication and symptoms monitoring.”